 Activity 1.2.2.
 Situation analysis and data gathering about used thermometers and sphygmomanometers discarded by or stored in large-size (number of beds) health care facilities (both public and private)

 Activity 1.2.3.
-Conduct a two-day Inception cum Stakeholder Consultation Workshop mercury waste from medical measuring devices (thermometers and sphygmomanometers) in the Philippines.
+Conduct a two-day Inception cum Stakeholder Consultation Workshop

 Activity 1.2.4: Development or updating of an inventory from the information gathered in Activity 1.2.2.